Full testing for COVID-19 is available at Dr. Rose Private Hospital.

 - IgM/IgG Antibody Rapid Test, which gives an immediate result and shows an ongoing or past infection

 Combinations of these tests can be used to determine pre-existing infection, infectivity, or pre-existing disease more reliably, even in asymptomatic or mildly symptomatic patients.
-To ensure the complete safety of the clients who turn to us, the Dr. Rose Private Hospital screening is carried out in the newly established, completely separate Screening Center on Vigyázó Ferenc utca, Budapest 1051.
+To ensure the complete safety of the clients who turn to us, the Dr. Rose Private Hospital screening is carried out in the completely separate Screening Center on Vigyázó Ferenc utca, Budapest 1051.
 Pre-registration appointments only, payment by credit card.

 About COVID-19 examinations

-Tests for SARS-CoV-2 coronavirus determine with great certainty whether someone is infected with the virus or not.
+Tests for SARS-CoV-2 coronavirus and its mutations determine with great certainty whether someone is infected with the virus or not.
 In the first asymptomatic days after infection, the presence of the virus cannot be detected by currently available methods.
 Only later, usually from the second to the fourth day, or up to 1-2 days before the onset of symptoms, can the presence of the accumulated virus be directly identified by the PCR test, which detects the genetic material of the virus from nose or throat secretions or sputum, the appearance of which also indicates infectivity.
 The appropriate sampling technique is very important for the detection of emerging viruses: it is best to sample in the morning on an empty stomach, or at least after a minimum of 4-5 hours without eating, drinking, smoking, chewing gum, brushing teeth or even using a mouthwash.
 Proper sampling - from precisely the right place, depth, and for the appropriate length of time - is ensured by our highly trained, experienced staff.

 The new Antigen (Ag) Rapid Test reliably detects larger amounts of virus in the case of complaints.
 A positive result is sufficient to confirm a COVID-19 infection (hence confirmatory PCR testing is unnecessary) and the requirement for quarantine, or the negative result required for the termination of quarantine after the illness, according to the latest NNK procedure.
 Smaller amounts of virus are not always indicated - e.g. asymptomatic or mild complaints - therefore a PCR test is advised in cases of reasonable suspicion.